Eclipse Aviation: Financial challenges and decline

 Founding president and CEO Vern Raburn resigned as a condition of a financing package by European Technology and Investment Research Center (ETIRC) Aviation, which had invested more than US$100 million in Eclipse in 2008.
-Raburn announced his resignation at AirVenture on Monday July 28, 2008.
+Raburn announced his resignation at AirVenture on Monday, July 28, 2008.
 The new CEO, Roel Pieper, the chairman of the board of directors and president of ETIRC, said that the company should be profitable by the first quarter of 2009.

 Despite orders for the aircraft, the company announced in August 2008 that development of the Eclipse 400 was on hold and it had not started the certification process.
-The company declared it had not spent any of the deposit money for the Eclipse 400 but the deposits were later a subject of legal action.
+The company declared it had not spent any of the deposit money for the Eclipse 400, but the deposits were later the subject of legal action.

-On Wednesday, August 20, 2008, Hampson Aerospace closed their Grand Prairie production plant, leaving Eclipse without a supplier of tail sections.
+On Wednesday, August 20, 2008, Hampson Aerospace closed its Grand Prairie production plant, leaving Eclipse without a supplier of tail sections.

 On August 22, 2008, Eclipse announced that it would be laying off 650 of its workforce of 1800 people (38% of its work force) and a week later Pratt & Whitney Canada repossessed 24 engines sold to Eclipse.

-From August 2008 onwards a number of customers filed lawsuits against the company for failure to return deposits for cancelled and delayed orders.
-The company indicated that due to lack of funding it was not in a position to return deposits.
+From August 2008 onwards, several customers filed lawsuits against the company for failure to return deposits for canceled and delayed orders.
+The company indicated that it needed more funding to be in a position to return deposits.

 On September 19, 2008, Eclipse's largest customer, DayJet, representing 1400 orders for the Eclipse 500, ceased flying operations for financial reasons.

 Eclipse Aviation announced on September 23, 2008, that it would establish a factory in Ulyanovsk, Russia to assemble the Eclipse 500, but then halted production of the 500 in October 2008, with the company indicating that it lacked funds to continue production or refund customer deposits.